robuust/craft-hubspot-forms/README.md

-HubSpot Forms plugin for Craft
+HubSpot API Forms plugin for Craft
 =================

-Plugin that allows you to display HubSpot forms
+Plugin that allows you to render HubSpot forms from their API

 ## Requirements